samstevenm/UDI_ADR_BACnet/README.md

  3. Each lighting control Hub will need to have a unique BACnet network number (recommend offsetting by 1).
  4. Hubs do not need to have a System Password set, but it is recommened.

+#### Useful Network Testing Utilties:
+1. [YABE](https://sourceforge.net/projects/yetanotherbacnetexplorer/) - To send the BACnet commands
+2. [Wireshark](https://www.wireshark.org/download.htmlhttps://dannagle.com/packetsender) - To watch the BACnet commands
+    - Using filter `udp.port==47808`
+    - Use YABE to change a Value
+    - Copy hex stream from the resulting packet, you want the bytes starting at "BACnet Virtual Link Control"
+3. [Packet Sender](https://dannagle.com/packetsender) - Take your hex command, send as UDP
+    - Check back in Wireshark and YABE to see if you actually did something